margaretmf/margaretmf.github.io/resume.md

 * Modularizing SQL common table expressions (CTEs) to improve code readability and to break code into smaller, manageable chunks
 * Analyzing insurance pricing data and risks, some of which come from JSON structured data, to help the business better make decisions about providing insurance
 * Creating data dashboards using AWS Quicksight to support Claims, Underwriting, and Finance teams' abilities to make data-driven decisions
-* Working cross-functionally with finance, undewriting, claims, and IT teams to address data issues and build data solutions.
+* Working cross-functionally with finance, undewriting, claims, and IT teams to address data issues and build data solutions
+* Participating as a member of the employee engagement committee, specifically the community service/relations subcomittee, attending events like a corporate 5K, and volunteering at Feedmore in Richmond, VA with the company

 ### HORIZONS HAMPTON ROADS
 Teacher Assistant | June-July 2024